strawberrymusicplayer/strawberry/README.md

 It has so far been tested to work on Linux, OpenBSD, FreeBSD, macOS and Windows.

-**macOS releases are currently limited to sponsors.
-This is because Strawberry mainly has one contributor/developer and supporting macOS requires Apple hardware, building libraries Strawberry depends and a Apple developer account for signing releases.
-If you are sponsoring strawberry through Patreon, releases are available directly on Patreon, if you are sponsoring through GitHub, Ko-fi or Paypal, please e-mail support@strawberrymusicplayer.org for access to downloads.**
+**Access to macOS and Windows releases are currently restricted to sponsors, a 5 USD monthly sponsorship is required.
+You can sponsor strawberry through <a href="https://www.patreon.com/jonaskvinge">Patreon</a> for direct access to new releases.
+If you are sponsoring through GitHub, Ko-fi or PayPal, please e-mail support AT strawberrymusicplayer.org for access to downloads.**

 ### :heavy_exclamation_mark: Requirements